 Treacle Bread is a slightly sweet Irish Soda Bread.
 It seemed an appropriate recipe for March because it is the month in which we celebrate St. Patrick"s Day.
 St. Patrick is the patron saint of Ireland and most Americans pretend we are Irish for a day every year.

-A thin slice of this bread well buttered and a cup of black tea in the afternoon is one of the finer pleasures in life.
-This bread toasts nicely too when it is a bit hard.
+A thin slice of this bread buttered or jammed and a cup of black tea in the afternoon is one of the finer pleasures in life.
+This bread toasts nicely too so do not abandon the loaf when it gets hard.
+I made this.
+Not difficult and worth the work.

 Miss Peggy Daum's Treacle Bread